bitcoinj/bitcoinj.github.io/getting-started.md

 ##Wallet app kit

 bitcoinj consists of various layers, each of which operates at a lower level than the last.
 A typical application that wants to send and receive money needs at least a `BlockChain`, a `BlockStore`, a `PeerGroup` and a `Wallet`.
 All those objects need to be connected to each other so data flows correctly.
-Read [HowThingsFitTogether](/how-things-fit-together) for more information on how data flows through a bitcoinj based application.
+Read ["How things fit together"](/how-things-fit-together) for more information on how data flows through a bitcoinj based application.

 To simplify this process, which often amounts to boilerplate, we provide a high level wrapper called `WalletAppKit`.
 It configures bitcoinj in _simplified payment verification_ mode (as opposed to full verification), which is the most appropriate mode to choose at this time unless you are an expert and wish to experiment with the (incomplete, likely buggy) full mode.
 It provides a few simple properties and hooks to let you modify the default configuration.